 It was all just a bit anticlimactic.
 “I confess that I had flattered myself,” mused Henry Salt, “before it was cleared out, that [the underground chamber] would be found to correspond with the one described by Herodotus as containing the tomb of Cheops [Khufu], and into which, according to the usual interpretation of the passage, was introduced a canal from the Nile; but after the necessary examination, I was reluctantly compelled to relinquish the idea from there being no inlet for the water to enter, and from finding that the Nile, according to the late French observations, does not rise to within 30 feet [9 meters] of its level when the river stands at its highest elevation.”

 Caviglia continued to probe the pyramid for some time, looking for more hidden passages.
 He cleared the rubble and rancid refuse out of the Queen’s Chamber, but found hidden underneath it only another frustrating crawlway leading nowhere.
 He also thoroughly explored the space above the King’s Chamber which had been discovered by Nathaniel Davison in 1765.
 Doing so involved more filthy, unhealthy labor; the floor of the place was covered to a depth of 18 inches (45 centimeters) with guano.
 Future visitors to the pyramid would have good reason to thank Caviglia for the much-needed sanitation work he did here and, indeed, just about everywhere inside it.
 But it resulted in no major new discoveries.
-On the other hand, in finding the bottom of the well and excavating the full length of the descending passage, he had already discovered much.
+Still, in finding the bottom of the well and excavating the full length of the descending passage, he had already discovered much.

 Caviglia’s achievements were only slightly diminished when it was revealed that he was not, as both he and Henry Salt had sincerely believed, the first to make his way to the bottom of the well.
 In 1817, even as Caviglia was still working on the Giza Plateau, a British scholar named Robert Walpole published his Memoirs Relating to European and Asiatic Turkey.
 There he revealed that, according to papers which had come into his possession via Nathaniel Davison’s widow, Davison had in fact made his own way to the bottom of the well in 1765, having in the process an experience very similar to that of Caviglia — fearful Egyptian helpers included.
 Davison had never written publicly about his adventure, thanks largely to a bit of skulduggery involving one Duke de Chaulnes, who, according to Walpole’s account, had “contrived by means of a false key to obtain and copy Mr. Davison’s papers and drawings,” then tried to pass them off as his own.
 The ugly episode would seem to have soured Davison on his pyramid research.